echojc/metarest/README.md

 }
 ```

-MetaRest also automatically generates [spray-json](https://github.com/spray/spray-json)'s formatters for all the models using the [spray-json-annotation](https://github.com/ExNexu/spray-json-annotation) macro:
+This forked version of MetaRest also automatically generates [spray-json](https://github.com/spray/spray-json)'s formatters for all the models using the [spray-json-annotation](https://github.com/ExNexu/spray-json-annotation) macro:

 ```scala
 import spray.json._